 No direct financial impact identified

-The proposed budget includes a 5% increase for the police department.
+The proposed budget includes a significant increase in police funding, moving from $134 million to $142 million.